bvbohnen/X4_Customizer/Documentation.md

       - Defaults to False.

     Logging:
-    * transform_log_file_name
+    * plugin_log_file_name
-      - String, name a text file to write transform output messages to; content depends on transforms run.
+      - String, name a text file to write plugin output messages to; content depends on plugins run.
       - File is located in the output extension folder.
-      - Defaults to 'transform_log.txt'
+      - Defaults to 'plugin_log.txt'
     * customizer_log_file_name
       - String, name a json file to write customizer log information to, including a list of files written.
       - File is located in the output extension folder.
       - Defaults to 'customizer_log.json'
     * log_source_paths
-      - Bool, if True then the path for any source files read will be printed in the transform log.
+      - Bool, if True then the path for any source files read will be printed in the plugin log.
       - Defaults to False
     * verbose
       - Bool, if True some extra status messages may be printed to the console.